Sustainable business is one of the most important and satisfying fields that a person can enter.

 2. Multiple Ways to Contribute and Earn a Good Income

-Most people who become professionals in this field attain a college education that covers a full range of traditional business concepts like accounting, human resources, communications, financial analysis, strategic planning, and project management.
-But they also get specialized instruction in areas such as environmental management, renewable energy, sustainable economics, workplace ethics, and environmental law.
+Most people who become professionals in this field attain a college education covering traditional business concepts.
+But they also get specialized instruction in environmental management, renewable energy, sustainable economics, workplace ethics, and environmental law.

 Since sustainable business professionals tend to have such a wide breadth of knowledge, they can often contribute in several different ways.
 Some of the most common job duties of people in the fields of sustainability management and consulting include: